irake99/k8sup/README.md

 # k8sup

-Using One Docker container to bootstrap a HA Kubernetes cluster with auto service discovery.
+Using One Docker container to bootstrap a HA Kubernetes cluster with auto cluster discovery.

 Default behavior:
 1. If only one cluster is discovered, join it automatically.